JohannMaree/G_TAC/README.md

 # G_TAC
 ##### GetDP_Thermal Analysis Compiler

-G_TAC is a command-line parametric input application intended to reduce the time & effort invested in generating similar, repeatable Finite Element Analyses (FEAs).
+G_TAC is a command-line parametric input application aimed at reducing the time & effort invested in generating similar, repeatable Finite Element Analyses (FEAs).
 It compiles the C-style input files for the [GetDP](#getdp) solver and employs the [Gmsh](#gmsh) library to streamline the FEA process as much as possible.

 ---